In this post, you’ll see what a split screen in Android is and how to use it. In this instance, I’m using Android 10. Let’s get started.

-Split screen, a feature that got introduced in Nougat, lets you share the screen with two apps.
-Let’s see how to use this multitasking feature in Android 10.
+Split screen, a feature that got introduced in Nougat, allows you to share the screen with two apps.

 Go to the “Overview” screen by sliding up from the bottom or by pressing the “Recent apps” button.